 2. Create a pipeline.
 It probably goes without saying that a natural progression from informal leadership would be that of formal leadership, and that’s certainly true judging from the data.
 People who demonstrate natural leadership capabilities, or take on extra responsibility unprompted by their managers are going to be “in the hat” for the next formal leadership opening, which is why planning a succession pipeline, including building in multiple informal leaders, is key.
 Essentially, this means that you should never have just one informal leader—have multiple, so that when inevitably one of the informal leaders moves up the ladder, there will be someone there to take their place.

 3. Provide coaching and learning opportunities.
 Being an informal leader can be a great training ground for formal leadership positions, so bosses and managers should take every opportunity to properly train these future leaders in the skills needed to succeed.
-This can be done through 1:1 mentorship or through any of the myriad online leadership training platforms available, such as Methods of Leaders.
+This can be done through 1:1 mentorship or through any of the myriad online leadership training platforms available, such as Methods of 100 Coaches.

 4. Take care of your people.
 This one is simple, but so incredibly effective.
 Start with just paying attention to your people, especially those informal leaders whom you see breaking their backs daily over the work and all their informal, extra responsibilities.
 Do they seem tired?
 Overworked?
 Exhausted?
 Give them time off, or find someone else on the team to help share that informal leader workload.
 Don’t let them suffer!
 If they do, they’ll feel under-appreciated and likely want to leave your company.
 Then you’re out both an informal leader and a potential future leader.